joshbegley/nyt-latest/README.md

 `British dogs and cats are set to become the first animals in Europe to chow down on meat cultivated from chicken cells.`\
 https://nytimes.com/2024/07/17/business/britain-lab-grown-meat-pet-food.html

-**What’a in Our Queue?
+**What’s in Our Queue?
 ‘Juan Luis Guerra’ and More**\
 `I’m an international correspondent at The New York Times covering culture, sports and news in Latin America.
-Here are five things I am enjoying recently.`\
+Here are five things I am enjoying recently. `\
 https://nytimes.com/interactive/2024/07/17/arts/editors-recommendations-juanluisguerra.html

 **Rubio’s Endorsement of Trump Underscores Reversal for Latino Leader**\